Money and relationships

 Allowing money issues to create conflict in your relationship creates a cycle that is hard to break.
 Money can be an emotional issue and it can create feelings of guilt or fear that can easily spark a simple comment into a huge fight.
 Understanding your partner’s relationship with money as well as your own allows you to set ground rules that make conversations about money constructive rather than destructive.
 Treat building financial security as a team project that sets you up for a solid financial future and reduces money stress at the same time.
 Celebrate your progress and make time to enjoy some of the wealth that you’re building along the way.

 Money is a significant component in building a strong life together.
-Knowing that disputes about money have the ability to destroy relationships is a great reason to make the time to talk about money before getting married or moving in with someone.
-It’s also a good reason to commit time to making sure that money doesn’t become a destructive force within your relationship.
+Knowing that disputes about money have the ability to destroy relationships is a great reason to take the time to talk about money before getting married or moving in with someone.
+It’s also a good reason to commit time to make sure that money doesn’t become a destructive force within your relationship.

 How do you avoid money conflicts in your relationship?
 How has money negatively impacted your relationships in the past?
 If you have tips or strategies that have worked for you, I’d love to hear them.